Landscaping - Riding Lawn Mowers

 - Only start the mower when seated in the driver's seat.

-- Look behind mower when backing up for children, pets or obstructions.
+- When backing up, l ook behind the mower for children, pets, or obstructions.
 Back up only minimal distances.

-- Mow straight up and down slopes rather than sideways for greater stability (unless mower is counter-balanced).
+- Mow straight up and down slopes rather than sideways for greater stability and reduce risk of rolling over (unless mower is counter-balanced).

 - Reduce speed on slopes and when making sharp turns to prevent tipping or loss of control.

-- Watch for rocks, holes and other hazards, including tree limbs or shrubs at eye level.
+- Watch for rocks, holes and other hazards, including tree limbs or shrubs that are at eye level.

-- Keep the discharge chute pointed away from buildings, people, and animals.
+- Keep the discharge chute pointed away from people, animals, buildings, streets, or vehicles.